mockoon/mockoon/README.md

 ## What is it?

-Mockoon is an open source server/API mocking tool built with Electron and available on Windows, Linux and MacOS.
+Mockoon is a free and open source local server/API mocking tool built with Electron and available on Windows, Linux and MacOS.
 You can download it here: [mockoon.com](https://mockoon.com)

 ![screenshot](https://mockoon.com/assets/images/screenshot_repo.jpg)